r-vu/userpoints/README.md

 # Usage

-*For quick reference, please take a look at the specific API documentation.
+*For quick reference, please take a look at the [specfic API documentation](./API_USAGE.md "API_USAGE.md").
 Otherwise, follow below for detailed examples and results.*

 With the application started, we can now add or remove points as we please to specific user accounts.
 We can start by looking at the list of open accounts: